Fox-Winther/wackyTools/FileCorrupter/README.md

 Three versions where made: The first two that runs in the terminal; And the third, a GUI made in Tkinter.

 # Instructions:
-  fileCorrupter.py => run the script via the terminal and follow the on-screen instructions fileCorrupterPT.py => same as the original, but in portuguese for my irmãos e irmãs fileCorrupterVa2.py => (GUI VERSION) type the values onto the fields and click "CORRUPT!"
+  fileCorrupter.py => run the script via the terminal and follow the on-screen instructions.

+  fileCorrupterPT.py => same as the original, but in portuguese for my irmãos e irmãs.

+  fileCorrupterVa2.py => (GUI VERSION) type the values onto the fields and click "CORRUPT!".

 Finished in 24/06/2022